Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="storing-variables-in-jupyter-notebook"></a>
 ##### Storing Variables in Jupyter Notebook
 When you run computationally intensive code in your Jupyter Notebook, it unnecessarily uses up resources, when you re-run it every time, in order to run subsequent code.
 Therefore, it is recommended to save intermediary results.
 One option would be to save your intermediate output to file, and re-load it when continuing your work.
-Another option which does not require storing to file,is introduced in this tutorial.
+Another option which does not require storing to file, is introduced in this tutorial.
 The ipython feature used is called [StoreMagic](https://ipython.readthedocs.io/en/stable/config/extensions/storemagic.html).\
+Using Store Magic with Jupyter Notebook is demonstrated in our [tutorial](https://youtu.be/uT-EBq-kdvY).\
 Note for the tutorial: When using the WSL terminal on a windows machine, your .ipython directory is most likely not located in your Linux home directory, but in your windows home directory.
 This results in the following change of paths:\
 Instead of using:
 ~~~